Rich627/SQL_Project/README.md

 ![Project Preview](https://github.com/Rich627/SQL_Project/blob/main/%E8%B3%87%E6%96%99%E5%BA%AB%E5%B0%88%E6%A1%88.pdf)

-Welcome to my Car Factory Management System project!
+Welcome to my Parking Lot Management System project!
 In this project, I developed a system using Java and MS SQL Server that can be utilized in a car factory or parking lot.
 This system allows for efficient management of vehicles, including features such as license plate tracking and pricing calculations based on parking duration.

 ## System Overview